GHATS Constitution & By-Laws

 South: Boundary is Interstate I-10.
 There are 2 representatives for this region.

 (h) President-Elect: Defined as the nominee that is elected President during the period before assuming office.
-This person shall resign all elected position or committee chairs, effective immediately upon election or appointment of a replacement.
+This person shall resign all other positions, whether elected or appointed, effective immediately upon election or appointment of a replacement.
 The President-Elect shall be responsible for attending all Executive and General Meetings.

 (i) Executives shall live within a reasonable distance from downtown Houston in order to allow regular attendance at meetings and performance of the duties of their elected position.

 (a) President/Vice President and Secretary/Treasurer shall be elected according to the following schedule: President/Secretary and Vice President/Treasurer will alternate years of election.

 (b) Regional Representatives shall be elected according to the following schedule: North and South representatives will alternate years of election.

 (c) All elections are conducted electronically to those Members who have voting rights.